A major emphasis of the Swiss Leading House on the Economics of Education is the advancement of young researchers.

 Doctoral students are also familiarized from the outset with current research projects in the field.
 This research is carried out within the framework of thematically specialized seminars or literature colloquia in which students discuss seminal and most recent publications with experts in the field of economics of education.
 Beyond that, students are expected to participate intensively in current research discussions.
 This is ensured by a regular research colloquium in which guest speakers - but also students or their tutors - present and discuss current research.
 To improve the networking effect, a number of courses are offered as off-site courses, giving students the possibility to discuss their work with internationally renowned scholars in a more leisurely atmosphere like for example a skiing trip.

-The former course programmes started in winter term 2006/2007, fall term 2009, fall term 2013, and fall term 2015 and consited of four core courses and a variety of electives.
+The former course programmes started in winter term 2006/2007, fall term 2009, fall term 2013, fall term 2015, and fall term 2017 and consisted of four core courses and a variety of electives.
 For detailed information about the previous courses please visit the course archive and for a preview of the upcoming core courses please visit the current schedule.

 General Structure of the Programme: